Background and Copyright Issues

 How do these web pages help solve the professional problem?

-Many publishers steer clear of work containing quotations of music in notated form because [i] page laying is a time-consuming process, [ii] most of the examples quoted in work about popular music are under copyright whose clearance can involve horrendous amounts of time, work and money (See Copyright matters).
+Many publishers steer clear of musicological work containing quotations of music in notated form because [i] the notationally literate do not constitute a huge or lucrative readership; [ii] page laying text with music examples is a time-consuming process, [iii] most of the examples quoted in work about popular music are under copyright whose clearance can involve horrendous amounts of time, work and money (See Copyright matters).
 It is, however, important that the results of musicological work in our area of studies be readily available for purposes of education and research.

 COPYRIGHT ISSUES ... see also Conditions of use